For information on upcoming elections and voter information please visit the Registrar of Voters webpage.

 An absentee ballot application may be hand delivered or mailed to the Town Clerk’s Office at 275 Broad Street, Windsor CT 06095.

 An absentee ballot application for a Referendum with less than 3 weeks notice must be personally hand delivered to the Town Clerk’s Office by the voter or the person designated on the application.
+State statute prohibits the mailing of absentee ballots.
+Voters must vote in-person at the Town Clerk’s office.

 Permanent Absentee Ballots